 maintain the relationship of Israel with God.
 Now, Jerusalem was the place which He had chosen, the temple the place where He had placed His name.
 The ark of the covenant of the God of the whole earth was there.
 The family of David, a family chosen for the maintenance of His relationship with His people, the Urim and the Thummim, means of receiving (by the intervention of the priesthood) light and direction from God, were there.
 Now, not only had Judah sinned, but the family of David, upon the conduct of which all depended, had failed in fidelity.
 There was no remedy (@2 Chronicles 36: 16), and God must reject Judah as He had rejected Israel.

-But in this case the act is more solemn, because the house of God, the throne of God (dwelling) between the cherubim, the royal authority, which was of God, which &#8220;sat on the throne of the Lord&#8221; (@1 Chronicles 29: 23), His Urim and His Thunimim, were in question.
+But in this case the act is more solemn, because the house of God, the throne of God (dwelling) between the cherubim, the royal authority, which was of God, which "sat on the throne of the Lord" (@1 Chronicles 29: 23), His Urim and His Thummim, were in question.
 But how preserve them there in order to sanction the iniquity which existed?
 That would have been still worse, and God executes the judgment which He had pronounced upon His people.
 The house of God is destroyed, the family of David is led into captivity, and the times of the Gentiles commence.
 The sceptre of the world is placed in the hands of the Gentiles by the authority of the God of the heavens, an event of immense import, which exists even at this time, and which necessarily prevents the establishment of the earthly people of God, considered in the light of the government of God, because the reign of the Messiah cannot consist with such empire in the hands of the Gentiles.
-Now it is as clear as possible that the epoch of the restoration and blessing of Israel, when they will no longer be &#8220;Lo-ammi,&#8221; will be that of the reign of the Messiah.
+Now it is as clear as possible that the epoch of the restoration and blessing of Israel, when they will no longer be "Lo-ammi," will be that of the reign of the Messiah.
 For the time being the people of God is a heavenly people, subject to the powers which be, a people which has nothing to seek in the world but the glory of Him who has saved it in order to introduce it into the heavens.

 We see then, at the taking of Jerusalem, the judgment of God executed upon His people; the ark of the covenant taken; the house of God burnt; its royal authority taken from the family of David (and this until the coming of the true son of David); the Urim and the Thummim of the priesthood lost; the throne of God removed from off the earth; and sovereign authority placed in the hands of the Gentiles.
 In a word, all that which, as institutions, formed the link between God and